 Sea Otter Australia will be unlike anything we’ve seen in the Australian cycling landscape – an event unrivalled in its scope and ambition.
 Amid turbulent times, socially and economically in Australia, it begs the questions: Why this?
 Why now?
 Why here?
 In this article, Bicycle SA CEO Christian Haag answers these questions and spells out why he has such high aspirations for the Sea Otter concept.

-Through my work with the World Cycling Alliance I’ve seen how, particularly in Europe, when the bicycle industry engages closely with the cycling advocacy sector that single voice speaks loudest to politicians and starts to deliver significant advocacy outcomes in terms of major infrastructure investment.
+Through my work with the World Cycling Alliance I’ve seen how, particularly in USA and Europe, when the bicycle industry engages closely with the cycling advocacy sector, that ‘single voice’ speaks loudest to politicians and starts to deliver significant advocacy outcomes in terms of major infrastructure investment.
 As we know in Australia, cycling infrastructure investment is sadly lacking.
 So that attribute of Sea Otter that incorporates the bicycle industry, showcasing all the latest products, as well as a participatory festival of all ride styles was most enticing and really presented to us something that was new and special in the Australasian market.

-In this first year we are certainly looking to attract over 200 brands to the expo and we are well on our way to achieving that now in March.
-We are looking for about 5000 participants in the many riding events and we hope another 15,000 to 20,000 spectators will come and enjoy the show, walk through the expo and get inspired to spend money and ride their bikes more.
+In this first year we are certainly looking to attract over 200 brands to the expo and we are well on our way to achieving that now.
+We are expecting over 5000 participants in the many riding events and another 20,000 spectators will come and enjoy the show, to walk through the Expo village and get inspired to spend money and ride their bikes more.

 From an advocacy point of view, the Sea Otter model for Australia will be the only event that presents the entire Australian bicycle economy in one place and will provide us with the opportunity to directly advocate to federal ministers across the transport, health, recreation, sport, sustainability, climate change and education sectors to secure greater funding for cycling across the country.